-Under the ADVA-Tec license agreement, we are required to make payments of up to \$14.6 million in the aggregate to ADVA-Tec based on the achievement of specified development and regulatory milestones, which include the completion of a successful postcoital clinical study, which is required before we can commence a Phase 3 pivotal human clinical trial; the FDA's approval to commence such Phase 3 pivotal human clinical trial; the FDA's acceptance of the filing of a PMA for Ovaprene; the FDA's approval of the PMA for Ovaprene; Conformite Europeenne, or CE, Marking of Ovaprene in at least three designated European countries; obtaining regulatory approval in Japan.
+Under the ADVA-Tec license agreement, we are required to make payments of up to \$14.6 million in the aggregate to ADVA-Tec based on the achievement of specified development and regulatory milestones, which include the completion of a successful postcoital clinical study, which is required before we can commence a Phase 3 pivotal human clinical trial; the FDA's approval to commence such Phase 3 pivotal human clinical trial; the FDA's acceptance of the filing of a PMA for Ovaprene; the FDA's approval of the PMA for Ovaprene; Conformite Europeanne, or CE, Marking of Ovaprene in at least three designated European countries; obtaining regulatory approval in at least three designated European countries; and obtaining regulatory approval in Japan.
 In addition, after the commercial launch of Ovaprene, we are also required to make royalty payments to ADVA-Tec based on aggregate annual net sales of Ovaprene in specified regions and a royalty rate that will vary between 1% and 10% and will increase based on various net sales thresholds.
 Finally, we are also required to make up to \$20 million in the aggregate in commercial milestone payments to ADVA-Tec upon reaching certain worldwide net sales milestones.